OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/media-services/media-services-copying-existing-blob.md

             destinationLocator.Delete();
             writePolicy.Delete();

-            // Set the primary asset file.
+            // Set hello primary asset file.
             // If, for example, we copied a set of Smooth Streaming files,
-            // set the .ism file to be the primary file.
+            // set hello .ism file toobe hello primary file.
-            // If we, for example, copied an .mp4, then the mp4 would be the primary file. var ismAssetFile = asset.AssetFiles.ToList().
+            // If we, for example, copied an .mp4, then hello mp4 would be hello primary file. var ismAssetFile = asset.AssetFiles.ToList().
                 Where(f => f.Name.EndsWith(".ism", StringComparison.OrdinalIgnoreCase)).ToArray().FirstOrDefault();

-            // The following code assigns the first .ism file as the primary file in the asset.
+            // hello following code assigns hello first .ism file as hello primary file in hello asset.
             // An asset should have one .ism file.
             if (ismAssetFile != null)
             {